Nathan-Austin/twitter_slackbot_etljob/README.md

-# twitter slackbot etljob w/ sentiment analysis
+# twitter slackbot ETL job w/ sentiment analysis
 A Dockerized twitter slackbot that reposts tweets about the AllBlacks (NZ Rugby) from twitter to slack using MongoDB to interact with the Twitter API and a PostgreSQL database.

 ![image](https://user-images.githubusercontent.com/105222741/216148400-a96b278a-2a97-4796-b58c-cb05f5ae8d85.png)